rznas/hh/docs/GRAPHRAG_ARCHITECTURE.md

 ## Overview

-This document describes the implementation of Microsoft GraphRAG approach for the medical triage knowledge graph, replacing the previous Zep Graphiti implementation.
+This document describes the implementation of Microsoft GraphRAG approach for the medical triage knowledge graph.

 ## Architecture Components